muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T185)
+- New: Map to Mouse/Ex Action: gains ability to curve the axis input when mapping an axis to mouse motion.
+This should help with overly sensitive thumbstick scenarios.
+- New: Remote Control: gains a new option to mimic pre T183 remote control.
+When an action is setup for remote output (remote is checked), it will use the profile's current remote mode setting and disable local mode (if selected) when checked.
+If unchecked, the action will output to local or remote based on the checked output options.
+The profile remote mode can be set at runtime via the control action (or vjoy remap's legacy control modes).
+- New: Control Action: gains execute on input press/release option.
+- New: Control Action: gains sync input option.
+The action will send, on profile start, the appropriate initial control command based on the input if the input is an enable/disable command.
+For example, if the action is set to enable remote control on trigger, it will disable remote control if the input is not on, and vice versa.
+- New: Remote Control: client name will appear in title bar for easier reference if a remote mode is enabled.
+- New: UI gains a new status icon in the lower left to reflect the profile remote state.
+This will change dynamically at runtime as the profile's "remote" state changes.

+- Fix: UI remote control status icon reflect broadcast/receive options global states.
+A new icon for remote profile is added to separately track the profile's remote state (set by the control action).
+- Fix: remote control port persistence if changed (removed one unused property)
+- Fix: check connection state when refreshing available clients.
+- Fix: status bar no longer updates the runtime mode.
+- Fix: map to mouse/ex action: mouse motion disabled.

 ### (m76T184A)
 - Fix: exception when adding vjoy to macro
 - Fix: exception when changing modes in playsound action.